dennisreimann/uiengine/docs/getting-started.md

 A variation needs at least a file to render.
 You create a variation by adding a file renderable by one of the configured adapters to the `variations` directory of a component.

-In addition to the raw render file, you can also add a markdown file containing the meta information for the variation.
+In addition to the raw render file, you can also add a markdown file containing the metadata for the variation.
-This markdown file can contain [YAML frontmatter](yaml.md) and has to be named like the variation, but having with the fil extension `.md`.
+This markdown file can contain [YAML frontmatter](yaml.md) and has to be named like the variation, but must have the file extension `.md`.

 ## ✨ How to generate the project?